 - The Audit and Risk Committee focuses on risks tied most directly to our financial performance, and those related to the environment, disasters and security, including cybersecurity.
 The Audit and Risk Committee is also responsible for assisting the Board in its oversight of enterprise risk management overall.
-The Audit and Risk Committee receives multiple regular reports, including (1) from the Chief Financial Officer and members of the Finance Department addressing our financial risk management processes, systems and internal controls, the nature of the material financial risks the Company faces and how the Company responds to and mitigates these risks; (2) from our General Counsel on legal and other compliance risks and how the Company is addressing and mitigating those risks; (3) from our Chief Compliance Officer on the Company's compliance program overall; (4) from the Vice President, Global Corporate Responsibility on complaints filed with the Company's OpenLine; and (5) from the Company's Vice President and Chief Information Security Officer, among others. - The Compensation Committee reviews at least annually a risk assessment of the Company's compensation programs and, together with its independent compensation consultant, evaluates the mix of at-risk compensation linked to stock appreciation.
-The Compensation Committee reviews the Company's diversity and inclusion program, and oversees management of its human capital risk. - The Policy Committee assists the Board in identifying and evaluating global security, political, budgetary and technological issues and trends that could impact the Company's business.
+The Audit and Risk Committee receives multiple regular reports, including (1) from the Chief Financial Officer and members of the Finance Department addressing our financial risk management processes and systems, the nature of the material financial risks the Company faces and how the Company responds to and mitigates these risks; (2) from our Vice President, Internal Audit addressing certain financial internal controls; (3) from our independent auditors on their review of our internal controls over financial reporting; (4) from our General Counsel on legal and other compliance risks and how the Company is addressing and mitigating those risks; (5) from our Chief Compliance Officer on the Company's compliance program overall; (6) from the Vice President, Global Corporate Responsibility on complaints filed with the Company's OpenLine; (7) from the Company's Vice President and Chief Information Security Officer addressing information security and cybersecurity matters, at least four times a year; and (8) from the Company's Treasurer, addressing the Company's insurance program, including coverage with respect to property and casualty, information security and cybersecurity, among others. - The Compensation Committee reviews at least annually a risk assessment of the Company's compensation programs and, together with its independent compensation consultant, evaluates the mix of at-risk compensation linked to stock appreciation.
+The Compensation Committee reviews the Company's diversity, equity and inclusion program, and oversees management of its human capital risk. - The Policy Committee assists the Board in identifying and evaluating global security, political, budgetary and technological issues and trends that could impact the Company's business.
 The Policy Committee reviews the Company's external relations and receives regular reports from the Vice President, Global Corporate Responsibility on the Company's ethics and corporate responsibility programs.
 The Policy Committee reviews and oversees the Company's commitment to environmental and social aspects of sustainability, including the Company's human rights policy. - The Governance Committee regularly reviews the Company's policies and practices on issues of corporate governance, and considers issues of succession and composition of the Board, recommending proposed changes to the full Board for approval.

 The Governance Committee oversees and reviews the Company's management of its governance related risks, including risks related to corporate culture.

 The Board and its Committees provide oversight of the Company's risk management processes, including the Enterprise Risk Management Council (ERMC).
 The ERMC is comprised of all members of the Executive Leadership Team, the Chief Accounting Officer, Chief Compliance Officer, Corporate Secretary, head of Internal Audit and Treasurer.
+The Chief Technology Officer and Vice President, Supply Chain also attend each ERMC meeting.
 The ERMC seeks to ensure that the Company has identified the most significant risks and implemented effective mitigation plans for each.
-The full Board has ultimate responsibility for the Company's oversight of risk, and receives updates from each of the committees, as well as periodic reports from management addressing the various risks, including those related to financial and other performance, cybersecurity and culture.
+The General Counsel and Chief Financial Officer provide an update at least annually to the Audit and Risk Committee on the deliberations of the ERMC, and any significant changes the ERMC has identified.
+The full Board has ultimate responsibility for the Company's oversight of risk, and receives updates from each of the committees, as well as periodic reports from management addressing the various risks, including those related to financial and other performance, cybersecurity, human capital and culture.